alpha-yadav/DSA/readme.md

 The provided code snippets are simplified examples.
 You might need to adjust them based on your specific tree representation and error handling requirements.
 Remember to thoroughly test your implementation.

+#  Graph
+Please provide me with the data or equation I need to graph.
+I need information such as:

+* **Type of graph:**  Line graph, bar graph, scatter plot, pie chart, etc.?
+* **Data:**  A set of x and y values (for line graphs, scatter plots), categories and values (for bar graphs), or percentages (for pie charts).
+* **Equation:** If it's a function, provide the equation (e.g., y = 2x + 1).
+* **Labels and Titles:**  What should the x and y axes be labeled?
+What should the graph's title be?

+Once you give me this information, I can help you create the graph.
+I can't create a visual graph here, but I can give you the coordinates or data you would need to plot it yourself, or use a graphing tool.